 In a matter of seconds, Spotlight PRO has brought in 40 posts from all over Instagram with the hashtag #minimalportrait.

 Designing Your Feed

 Next, head on over to the Design tab to start designing your feed.

-Spotlight PRO comes with over 40 customization options ranging from background colors, header styles, layout styles (including Grid, Masonry, and Highlight), and much much more.
+Spotlight PRO comes with over 40 customization options ranging from background colors, header styles, layout styles (including Grid, Masonry, Highlight, and Slider), and much much more.
 I find that it covers pretty much everything I need to design a feed that integrates well with any theme.

 The plugin takes on your theme’s default fonts and also lets you open up images in a popup box:

 Spotlight is fully responsive.
 Furthermore, it also lets you apply different customization options per device.
 In this case, I’ve opted for a 2 column grid for mobile devices.

 Note that I’ve also chosen to show how many likes each post has received, further enhancing my testimonials.

 One of the only down-sides of hashtag feeds is that you bring in a lot of posts, most of which you don’t want to showcase on your website.
 Spotlight PRO takes care of this for you.
 It lets you filter your feed in two ways.